Be sure to add a visit to the National Archives and the Declaration of Independence (in person or online) to your homeschool Fourth of July calendar!

 A collection of great homeschool teaching ideas, resources, and little lessons on history, holidays, anniversaries, and notable events from the River Houses Homeschool Network.
 Print your own homeschool calendar for the whole year on our main River Houses calendar page and follow along with us, and add your name to our free River Houses mailing list to get posts like these delivered right to your mailbox every week! 😊

-You and your students can search for undiscovered pulsars in deep space, right from the comfort of your homeschool living room.
-(Really!)
+You and your students can help astronomers study the shapes and orbits of real asteroids in space, right from the comfort of your little home academy.
 How cool is that?